sbegaudeau/eef/_specifications/roadmap.md

   - find its new name :)
   - definition in properties.ecore
   - implementation
-- support for multi selection **15d**
-  - evaluate the need for this feature and its behavior (what should we display)
-  - 1st prototype and final implementation in M6

-**TO RESCHEDULE ???**
-- specification of the behavior expected to override the default behavior **2d**
-  - replacement
-  - position
-  - order
-  - should we generate anything in the odesign of the specifier?
-  - create some example
-  - implementation of the overriding **10d**

 - context **10d**
   - viewpoint, representation, layer, filter, mapping